scrabbletank/farhome-rules/monstermanual.md

 |-1/0|0/0|1/0|3/1|2/1|1/0|

 ___
-***Spellcaster.*** This creature is an Arcane (3) caster.
-They have 3 1st level and 2 2nd and 3rd level spell slots, and a codex with the following spells prepared: _Firebolt, Static Shock, Arcane Blasts, Call Lightning, Misty Step, Fireball, Phantasmal Blades._
+***Spellcaster.*** This creature is proficient with Arcane (3) spells.
+They are a 3rd level caster with 9 mana and a codex with the following spells prepared: _Firebolt, Static Shock, Arcane Blasts, Call Lightning, Misty Step, Fireball, Phantasmal Blades._

 **Actions**